arnhemcr/financial/README.md

 For help on csv2trn run `./csv2trn -h`, and for documentation, including further examples, run `go doc`.

-## Program mergetrn
+## Program mrglent

-Mergetrn [filters] multiple [Ledger] journals, containing transactions:
+Mrglent filters multiple Ledger financial journals containing entries, also known as transactions.
+It:

- - discarding mirrored transactions that have been marked with the code "(MT)"
+  - removes mirrored entries that have been marked with the transaction code "MT"
- - ordering the remaining transactions by date ascending
+  - sorts the remaining entries by date ascending

-It assumes the entries in the Ledger journals are valid and their date layout is "YYYY-MM-DD".

-Assuming multiple accounts each with its own Ledger journal, transfers between those accounts will lead to mirrored transactions.
+Assuming multiple accounts each with its own Ledger journal, transfers between those accounts will lead to mirrored entries.
-A mirrored transaction is a debit in one journal mirrored by a credit in another.
+A mirrored entry is a debit in one journal mirrored by a credit in another.
-When those journals are merged, one side of each mirrored transaction must be discarded to avoid making the transfer twice.
+When those journals are merged, one side of each mirrored entry must be removed to avoid making the transfer twice.

-Build mergetrn in its directory by running `go build`.
+Install mrglent by running `go install`.
 For documentation, including an example, run `go doc`.

 ## Package transaction